The Best Celtic Gifts for everyone

 Many a time I’ve walked out of a store thinking should I or shouldn’t I and every damn time I totally regret the fact that I didn’t and spent the time dithering.
 I have decided from here on in if it is something, I am going to dither over then it’s something worth buying.
 If I pick up a piece and think pretty but put it down and move on I know it’s not for me.
 This is my little Irish Gift Shop, it’s all the things I wish I had bought but didn’t the first few times I went to Ireland.

 These days I am much luckier I actually get to live here so it’s all good and I can indulge my love of Celtic gifts all the time.
 How lucky can a girl get?
-So in case you want to share the Celtic gift love here is…my Irish Gift Shop and Guide.
+So in case you want to share the Celtic gift love here is…my Irish Gifts Shop and Guide.

-My Irish Gift Guide
+My Irish Gifts Guide

-An absolute must have is an Aran sweater made right here in Ireland.
+An absolute must-have is an Aran sweater made right here in Ireland.
 This is one I simply love.
 I like a long sweater with pockets and this one is so perfect it even has a hood so I can wear it under a good coat (the layers thing again ya know) and my head is warm.
 Best yet it comes in extra large woo hoo.
 I do love the green (so Irish ya know) but it does come in a load of colours including (get this only the Irish) parsnip.

-For the man in your life I really like this cardigan sweater with a nice roll type collar and buttons.
+For the man in your life, I really like this cardigan sweater with a nice roll type collar and buttons.
 Like the ladies one it’s 100% merino wool.
 So soft and warm, and It comes in a nice deep charcoal colour and looks great dressed up or down.

 For the little ones in your life this I cannot resist isn’t it gorgeous.
 A lovely hooded jumper in Merino wool with buttons on the side so damn cute.